espitiaandres/studyfi/README.md

 ## TODO:

 - add react-redux to decouple components
-- playlists stats component (menu with user's playlists, and when a playlist is chosen different stats are shown up about the songs in that playlist.)
+- statement about each playlist depending on the stat.
 - make stylings mobile user friendly